Correlated Dynamics in Marketing Sensitivities: Conclusion

+Our work makes both methodological and substantive contributions.
+Methodologically, our HDF specification is new, and presents a simpler way of capturing dynamic heterogeneity, while accounting for correlated dynamics across parameters.
+To our knowledge, it is the first adaptation of multi-output Gaussian processes to marketing problems.
+This specification also outperforms previously developed brand choice models in various forecasting metrics, and achieves more reliable price elasticity estimates.
+Substantively, we show that a small number of latent factors can accurately capture preference dynamics, and highlight the surprising patterns of correlations that exist in individual-level dynamics across product categories.
+These findings suggest there is value in pooling information across categories in terms of predicting the dynamics in markets, and suggest that common trends govern purchasing dynamics across many disparate product categories.

-Our work has some limitations that provide opportunities for future research.
-First, while still interesting, our data is also quite limited: we focus on a subset of the IRI data, where customers were highly active over our sample period and made purchases at the start and the end of our sample period.
+There are several potentially interesting avenues for future research.
+First, while interesting, our data are also limited: we focus on a subset of the IRI data, where customers were active over our sample period and made purchases at the start and the end of our sample period.
 Doing so allows us to rule out that the observed dynamic heterogeneity was driven by customer attrition.
-However, this precludes us from studying more sparse settings where the information sharing of the MCDH may even further improve insights and performance.
-In general, we see considerable room for application of MCDH even beyond grocery purchasing data, including to dynamic and sparse settings like e-commerce purchasing.
+However, this precludes us from studying more sparse settings where the information sharing of the HDF may even further improve insights and performance.
+In general, we see considerable room for application of HDF even beyond grocery purchasing data, including to dynamic and sparse settings like e-commerce purchasing.
+Even within grocery purchases, further applications of HDF to events like the COVID-19 pandemic, or to categories experiencing a disruption, like the introduction of Greek yogurt in the yogurt category, may yield even more interesting dynamic results.